 6 unusual uses of shipping containers

 In the first part of this three-part miniseries about shipping containers, we took a trip down memory lane, talking about the history of shipping containers.
-In the second part, we described the most used types of shipping containers and their typical use.
-In today’s, last part we will also focus on the use of containers, however, this time, we will take it from the other end – we will have a look at the most unique uses of intermodal containers.
+In the second part, we described the most used types of shipping containers aand their typical use.
+In today’s last part, we will also focus on the use of containers.
+However, this time we will take it from the other end – we will have a look at the most unique uses of intermodal containers.

 Although there are no official statistics, it is estimated that there are more than 14 million discarded containers and more are added each day.
 While the metal parts of the containers are designed to last more than 30 years, the reason why carriers discard containers is the plywood floor.
 That has to be in perfect condition for the carrier because they need to drive a forklift on it.
 However, the floor in slightly used condition does not prevent people from building various products from it.
 Not everyone needs to drive a multiton forklift on it.

-People do build also simple, small weekend houses from twenty-foot containers but there are way more ambitious projects too, for example, this vila overviewing Lake Travis in Texas, US.
+People do also build simple and small weekend houses from twenty-foot containers.
+Furthermore, there are way more ambitious projects too, for example, this vila overviewing Lake Travis in Texas, US.

 What kind of house would it be without a pool?!
-And when you build a house from shipping containers, why not use the container as a pool as well?
+When you build a house from shipping containers, why not use the container as a pool as well?
 You can have a smaller, twenty-foot long pool but also 40-foot long pools where you can already do some real swimming.
-Often there’s also filtration or small utility room built in the container.
+Often there’s also filtration or a small utility room built into the container.

 The sides of the pool can be painted in such colours so that it matches the exterior of the house or they can even be made of glass so that you can see through.
 The pool from the picture below is made by Canadian company ModPools and it can even be used as a hot tub during winters.
 Such convenience has its price though, it costs $35,000.

-If you live in those parts of the world, where warm summers alternate with cold winters, then sauna complements the pool pretty well.
+If you live in those parts of the world where warm summers alternate with cold winters, then the sauna complements the pool pretty well.
 Even that you can make out of a shipping container!
 This one is designed by Robuust Architecten studio.